CS222-UIUC/Neural-Style-Transfer-Project/README.md

 Uses the standard ReactJS library.
 The role of the button is to allow the user to easily download the stylized image.
 The download button interacts with canvas element containing the stylized image to convert it to a downloadable png image.
 Main Contributors: Jacob K, Jacob S.

 ### Navigation Bar
 Using multiple components the Nav Bar was made to allow easy traversal of the website with a static bar.
 Using React's built in Routing feature and some CSS to make the scrolling smooth, clicking each button on the nav bar seamlessly scrolls you to the selected portion of the page.
-Main Contributors; Ritul Soni
+Main Contributors: Ritul Soni

 ###